-The plan recommends 120 projects that build or maintain more than 800 square miles of land and reduce expected damage by \$8.3 billion annually by year 50, or by more than \$150 billion over the next 50 years, and are expected to pay for themselves three times over the course of implementing the plan.
-The diversity of projects reflects the need to use all tools available to us, and to construct projects that build land and reduce risk in the near term while also investing in projects like sediment diversions and structural risk reduction projects that provide long-term benefits.
+The plan includes 124 projects that build or maintain more than 800 square miles of land and reduce expected damage by \$8.3 billion annually by year 50, which equates to more than \$150 billion over the next 50 years, and are expected to pay for themselves three times over the course of implementing the plan.

+The diversity of projects reflects the need to use all tools available to us, and to construct projects that build land and reduce risk in the near term, while also investing in projects like sediment diversions and structural protection projects that provide long-term benefits.